robin-mueller/auto-apms-guide/src/concept/fundamentals.md

 ![AutoAPMS System Architecture](./system-architecture.gif)

 This model assumes that the developer provides robotic skills/capabilities offering certain functions for achieving user-defined goals.
-We distinguish between AutoAPMS's behavior domain and the application specific user domain.
-It's common practice to use [ROS 2 nodes](https://docs.ros.org/en/humble/Concepts/Basic/About-Nodes.html) to implement skills within the user domain.
+We distinguish between AutoAPMS's behavior domain (for the clients) and the application specific user domain (for the servers).
+It's common practice to use [ROS 2 nodes](https://docs.ros.org/en/humble/Concepts/Basic/About-Nodes.html) to implement skills within the user domain acting as servers for specific functions.
 These nodes typically incorporate [ROS 2 interfaces](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html) which allows other entities to query the respective functionality.
+Regarding behavior trees, it is the individual building blocks, the behavior tree nodes, which act as clients.

 ## Development Workflow